Last Updated: July 28th 2019

 A few years ago we tested ten different 70 pint dehumidifiers.
-This past year we tested six more.
+More recently we tested six more.
 So, as of the time of this updated 70 pint dehumidifier review guide we’ve tested and reviewed sixteen different 70 pint dehumidifiers.
 Each dehumidifier was bought either online or at a local brick and mortar store.
 We didn’t receive any “review units” directly from any manufacturer.
 We also haven’t received any compensation from any manufacturers in writing our reviews.
 Rest assured, that each and one of our reviews are 100% unbiased, written with the aim of helping you, the consumer, make the best possible decision in buying a large capacity 70 pint dehumidifier for your home or place of business.

 Do You Need Pump Drainage?

 Before we get started with our recommendations, we need to cover pump drainage.

 Pump drainage is one of three different ways that collected condensate (water) can be removed from the dehumidifier:

 - Empty and replace the water collection bucket – what most consumers do

 - Drain the dehumidifier using gravity drainage – a standard garden hose is connected to the dehumidifier and the dehumidifier is drained using gravity

 - Drain the dehumidifier using pump drainage – a pump pushes the collected condensate through a drain hose